gogins/csound-extended/README.md

 modifying generated scores.

 CsoundAC has been refactored so that the csnd6 library interfaces for Lua and Python are not required.
-The methods of CppSound have been exposed in the MusicModel class, e.g. CppSound::CompileCsdText is exposed as MusicModel::cppsoundCompileCsdText.
+Most methods of CppSound have been exposed in the MusicModel class, e.g. CppSound::CompileCsdText is exposed as MusicModel::cppsoundCompileCsdText.